ktam069/Audio-visual_speech_separation_basic/README.md

-# Part IV Project 80 - Audio-visual Analysis for Portable Devices
+# Part IV Project 80 - Audio-visual Analysis

 ## Description
 Basic version of the implementation for Part IV Project #80 (2019).
 Commands are adpated to be run on windows.